 Technology enables firms to implement automation, integrate compliance tasks, and evidence the proactive steps they’re taking to mitigate risk.
 It provides the digital tools that enable legal professionals to be proactive in reducing errors, follow best practices, and easily meet requirements.

 Five ways to reduce the cost and time of staying compliant

-Ben Kellett, Osprey’s Product Advisor & Workflow Developer, has detailed below his top five ways that firms can more effectively manage their compliance obligations.
-Having worked as both an IT Manager and a Practice Manager for high street firms over the last 15 years, Ben’s first-hand experience has taught him many lessons that he’d like to share to help firms improve performance and visibility.
+Ben Kellett, Osprey’s Product Advisor & Workflow Developer, has listed his top five ways that firms can more effectively manage their compliance obligations.
+Having worked as both an IT Manager and a Practice Manager for high street firms over the last 15 years, Ben’s first-hand experience has taught him many lessons on how firms can improve performance and visibility.

 1. Standardise tasks to allow automation

 Every business knows that automation enables teams to do more with less.
 Automation removes the time-consuming and costly manual tasks, helping to improve the efficiency and productivity of a firm.
 This can provide endless benefits to a firm for managing compliance processes, but also across the wider business, including enhanced client service, employee satisfaction, and improved profitability.

 Before firms can use technology to automate, they need to standardise processes and create agreed rules and collateral.
 Automation can only be effective when the entire team is following a standardised processes that incorporates the key branding, compliance, and client journey steps needed to deliver the service required.

 Building out a series of practice area and process-specific workflows within your practice and case management solution (PCMS) is the best place to start.
 Osprey Approach provides over 50 pre-templated workflows that can be edited and configured to meet practices’ needs.